Writing a Recipe Article

 Last to mention but certainly not the least in importance is Pinterest.
 This site started off as a photo sharing website and quickly sprang into a collection of images and links to the most amazing articles, recipes, and newscasts.

 This website can be very addictive but that is a testimonial to how wonderfully entertaining it is.
 Pinterest is the perfect place to promote your recipes.
-My account is: Lorelei Cohen on Pinterest.
+Follow me at: Lorelei Cohen on Pinterest.

 When it comes to writing online original content is king and this applies to the writing of recipes as much as it does to all the other websites out there.
 There is definitely a difference between a good and a bad article.